Willian-Zhang/homebridge-gvm-ble-lights/README.md

 ## Not Supported Features
 - Channel control (I have got only one channel light, so I can't test this feature)
 - Scene control

-## Known Issues
-- Some communication issues with the light is still unknown

 ## Usage
 - identify the id of your light, put it in the config file